 Field work is an important part of the student experience.
 You’ll have opportunities to spend time in the field locally as well as internationally.

-Community building through meaningful collaboration of Ainu and Japanese in Hokkaido (Summer 2021)
+Community building through meaningful collaboration of Ainu and Japanese in Hokkaido (Spring 2023)

 This program encompasses the fields of Social/Cultural Anthropology and Development Studies programs.
 It provides students with an experiential learning opportunity to learn about the community development undertaken by the Ainu, Indigenous people in Hokkaido, the northern island province of Japan.
 The program also facilitates understanding of the historical transition of the Ainu-Japanese relationship and meaningful collaborations of Ainu and non-Ainu (Japanese) people to build a vibrant community.

 In recent decades there has been gradual, yet dramatic, change in the Japanese government policy from assimilation (since the 19th century) to the protection and revitalization of Ainu culture.
 Now is the time to visit Ainu communities and see the dynamic social change of the settler-Indigenous relationship in Japan.

 Get UCalgary credit for: ANTH 399, DEST 301

 By 663highland - Own work, CC BY 2.5, https://commons.wikimedia.org/w/index.php?curid=23607908